 The clean lines of these beautifully crafted Franya side tables are ideal if you love Scandi style.
 Crafted from bamboo and iron, they are sturdy and will fit under each other when not in use.
 Place house plants, your latest read, and a stylish table lamp on them to complete the look.

 Every living room should have a sideboard – they’re great for hiding away items that you don’t want to be seen, or for storing those board games that appear every Christmas and the magazines that you can’t bear to part with.
 This living room storage unit from Loaf has a lovely wide top, so it’s ideal for table lamps, bowls of fruit, candles and your favourite mementos.

-7. Still got clutter laying around?
+7. Still got clutter lying around?
 Buy storage baskets

 8. Awkward shaped living room?
 Invest in purpose built shelving

 Tricky alcoves and sloping roofs can naturally lend themselves to built-in storage solutions, especially in living rooms.
-The Neville Johnson Sudbury Living Concept fitted furniture range works really well here and has been designed to accommodate the TV (and all the wires) as well as books, photo frames, vases and ornaments.
+The Neville Johnson Sudbury Living Concept fitted furniture range works really well here and has been designed to accommodate the TV (and all the wires) as well as storing books, displaying photos, and showing off vases and ornaments.
 Prices start from £3,000.

 9. Save space with wall mounted box shelves

-If space is an issue getting as much as furniture as possible up off the floor gives the illusion of space.
-These Eket wall cabinets are a fabulous idea from Ikea, they are deep enough to store a whole range of items and will give your scheme a modern feel.
+If space is an issue, getting as much as furniture as possible up off the floor gives the illusion of a bigger room.
+These Eket wall cabinets are a fabulous idea from Ikea: they are deep enough to store a whole range of items and will create modern living room feel.
 They come in light or dark blue and are part of a wider range of storage solutions that can be wall mounted or used on the floor.